bbc/html5-video-compositor/tutorial/tutorial.md

 };
 ```

+Now press play and try moving your mouse over the video player.
+You should see a psychedelic interactive background behind Shia.
+Cool, huh?

 ![Web Page With Interactivity](./6.png?raw=true)

-The full code should look like the following:
+The final code should look like the following:

 ```HTML
 <!DOCTYPE html>